VibraForge: A Scalable Prototyping Toolkit For Creating Spatialized Vibrotactile Feedback Systems: VibraForge Design

 \subsection{GUI Editor for Designing Spatialized Patterns}

-We designed a GUI Editor (Figure \ref{fig:sec3_gui_layout}) to enable designers to create spatialized vibration patterns (DR3).
-This editor differed from previous editors in that it combined the waveform editing from single-actuator design software with the canvas design used for multi-actuator design.
-The key components of the GUI Editor were:
+We designed a GUI Editor (Figure \ref{fig:sec3_gui_layout}) to support the creation of spatialized vibration patterns (DR3).
+The editor combined the waveform editing from single-actuator design software with the canvas design used for multi-actuator design.
+Its key components were:

-\begin{itemize} \item \textbf{Waveform Library}: The Waveform Library contained waveform templates such as oscillators and envelopes.
-Designers could use them to create a custom waveform and save it to the Waveform Library.
-In addition, designers could import waveforms in the JSON format from popular waveform editors such as Syntacts \cite{pezent2020syntacts}, VIREO \cite{terenti2023vireo}, and Meta Haptics Studio \cite{oculus2023haptics} so they could reuse previous designs (DR3).
+\begin{itemize} \item \textbf{Waveform Library}: The Waveform Library included templates like oscillators and envelopes for creating custom waveforms.
+Designers could also import JSON waveforms from editors such as Syntacts \cite{pezent2020syntacts}, VIREO \cite{terenti2023vireo}, and Meta Haptics Studio \cite{oculus2023haptics}, enabling for the reuse of previous designs (DR3).

-\item \textbf{Waveform Visualizer}: The Waveform Visualizer served two purposes.
-When designers were creating a custom waveform, they could drag and drop waveform templates from the Waveform Library onto the Waveform Visualizer and it would show the combined waveform.
-When designers were composing vibration patterns for individual vibration units, the Waveform Visualizer also show the composed waveform for the selected unit.
+\item \textbf{Waveform Visualizer}: The Waveform Visualizer allowed designers to create custom waveforms by combining templates from the Waveform Library via drag-and-drop.
+It also displayed the composed waveform for selected vibration units during pattern composition.

-\item \textbf{Canvas}: The Canvas enabled designers to drag-and-drop vibration units onto the canvas so they could be connected into chains that mimicked the physical layout of the vibration units.
-In addition, a "Create New Chain" function enabled designers to generate vibration units in batches and arrange them using grid layouts.
-When clicking on a unit, its corresponding waveform would show up in the Waveform Visualizer.
+\item \textbf{Canvas}: The Canvas provides an approximate virtual layout of vibration units and their relative order within each chain.
+Designers could drag-and-drop a single unit into the Canvas.
+A "Create New Chain" function also allowed them to create a new chain of units at once and align the units in grid patterns.
+Selecting a unit would display its waveform in the Waveform Visualizer.

-\item \textbf{Timeline}: The Timeline served as a high-level summary of the vibration patterns.
-The blue blocks showed the range of time when the vibration unit was activated.
-By moving the slider left and right, the vibration units that were activated at that moment would be highlighted in the Canvas so designers could understand the vibration patterns over time.
-By clicking the "Play" button, the waveform would be converted into vibration commands with timestamps and sent to the control unit via Bluetooth. \end{itemize}
+\item \textbf{Timeline}: The Timeline summarized vibration patterns, with blue blocks indicating activation periods.
+Moving the slider highlighted active units on the Canvas.
+Clicking the "Play" button sent real-time vibration commands to the control unit via Bluetooth. \end{itemize}